Day in the Life of a Women’s Health Nurse Practitioner (NP)

 “In the outpatient clinical setting, you see patients with a wide range of conditions,” Dr. Trotter says.
 “Some are there for their annual check-up.
 Some suspect that they’re pregnant.
 Some have pelvic pain.
 Sometimes it turns out they’ve got anxiety and depression, too.
 It’s hard work because it’s a variety of issues, and there’s not always an emotional component, but there sometimes is.
 As WHNPs, we’re on the front line for women.”

-In settings where the WHNP owns it’s own practice and operates independently, a WHNP may only interface with a small number of support staff.
+In settings where the WHNP owns their own practice and operates independently, a WHNP may only interface with a small number of support staff.
 But in larger settings, there’s a broad collaboration between WHNPs and physician assistants (PAs), registered nurses (RNs), certified nurse-midwives (CNMs), medical doctors (MDs), administrative staff, and other NPs.
 WHNPs also need to coordinate with other WHNPs who subspecialize in other areas.

 The Centering Model